Edge-Intelligence-Lab/MobileFineTuner/android-visualizer/README.md

 # MobileFineTuner Android Visualizer

 A research-grade Android dashboard for monitoring and visualizing on-device LLM fine-tuning in real time.
-Designed as the companion app to the [MobileFineTuner](https://github.com/your-repo/MobileFineTuner) framework — a pure C++17 system that fine-tunes GPT-2 and Gemma models directly on mobile hardware.
+Designed as the companion app to the [MobileFineTuner](https://github.com/your-repo/MobileFineTuner) framework — a pure C++17 system that fine-tunes GPT-2 Gemma, and Qwen models directly on mobile hardware.

 ---